It’s November is National Inspirational Role Models Month! Founded in 2005 by award-winning journalist Darlene House, the ongoing purpose of NIRRM is:

 With Thanksgiving pretty much tomorrow, it is a fitting time to recognize and give thanks to those persons in our lives who have made a difference or who continually inspire and give us that love and support (IM40 Asset #1, Family Support).

 So what is a role model?
-Well, a role model is someone that motivates, encourages and is someone others aspire to be like.
+A role model is someone that motivates, encourages and is someone others aspire to be like.
 They help us become who we want to be.
 They have behaviors, attitudes, actions, traits and roles that others want to model.
 It doesn’t mean they are perfect, because no one is perfect.
 But it does mean that they have something someone else thinks is worth having too.

 A role model could be a family member, teacher, coach, artist, musician, business(wo)man, tv/movie actor/tress, peer, boss, or even friend.
 Role models come in all shapes, sizes and colors.